 I don’t understand how this album has been hiding so well in my collection.
 I sure am glad I finally took a peek.

-Album Reviews Soul Music 1970's music Album Album collecting Capitol Records Crosswinds Diana Ross Disco Janet Jackson Lionel Richie Marvin Gaye Peabo Bryson R&B Record Record Albums Smokey Robinson Soul Vinyl Vinyl Albums Vinyl Collecting vinyl records Vinyl Reviews Whitney Houston
+Album Reviews Rhythm and Blues Soul music 1970's music Album Album collecting Capitol Records Crosswinds Diana Ross Disco Janet Jackson Lionel Richie Marvin Gaye Peabo Bryson R&B Record Record Albums Smokey Robinson Soul Vinyl Vinyl Albums Vinyl Collecting vinyl records Vinyl Reviews Whitney Houston